 - Without an aortic valve replacement, 50% of patients with severe aortic stenosis will die within two years after the onset of symptoms5.

-- Approximately 400,000 patients worldwide undergo a heart valve replacement every yeara.
+- More than 400,000 patients worldwide undergo a heart valve replacement every yeara.

 - The demand is estimated to skyrocket over the course of the next decades due to huge demographic changes in developing countriesb, 3, 31.

 - A growing number of young patients3 will need a heart valve replacement.

 Patients who may benefit from the unique performances of the LTV valve

 The LTV valve is designed for all operable patients who need a heart valve replacement, especially young patients and patients in emerging economies.

 Young patients suffering from Aortic Valve Stenosis due to congenital abnormalities.
 Read more...

 Aortic valve narrowing and/or deficiency may occur in young patients because of a congenital defect.
 The most common cause of aortic valve stenosis in young people is a birth defect where only two cups grow instead of the normal three (called a “bicuspid valve”).
 This disease affects 1.3% of the world population, comprising more than 90 million patients, and is responsible for more deaths and complications than the combined effects of all the other congenital heart defects8.